jmwinemiller/portfolio/content/resume/_index.md

 Holds a M.S. in Applied Statistics and Analytics from the University of Kansas Medical Center, a Biostatistics Graduate Certificate from the University of Kansas Medical Center, a B.S. in Mathematics and Statistics from the University of Missouri-Kansas City, and has continued regularly attending data science and statistics seminars.

-Has over 8+ years leading teams as a mentor to analysts, engineers, and scientists.
+Over 8+ years leading teams as a mentor to analysts, engineers, and scientists.
 Collaborating with stakeholders functioning in a variety of data driven fields including data science, architecture, warehousing, and governance.

 {{< pdf-link JordanWinemiller_CV "full CV" >}}